soohoon90/TermLine/README.md

 # TermLine.me

-this hack is for the Velocity Fall 2011 Demo day and will take user input and generate a image.
+This hack is for the Velocity Fall 2011 Demo day and will take user input and generate a image.
+This is currently hosted at http://termline.herokuapp.com

 ## Usage